Implement

 Maximise Your Impact: A Guide for Social Entrepreneurs

-• Measure, assess and value: Check whether the organisation has all the information it needs to assess impact.
-The guidance contains 10 questions that guide impact assessment and function as a checklist to ensure all necessary contextual information is collected.
+- Measure, assess and value: Check whether the organisation has all the information it needs to assess its impacts.
+The guidance contains 10 questions that guide impact assessment, functioning as a checklist to ensure all necessary contextual information is collected.

-• Implement: Integrate information on social value into management decision-making.
+- Implement: Integrate information on social value into management decision-making.

 Principles of Social Value

-The Principles provide the basic building blocks for organisations that want to make decisions whilst taking social value into account.
-They are intended to help organisations optimise value for all stakeholders materially affected by an organisations activities.
-Practice Standards are available to help organisations implement each principle to a point where they are accountable for their activities and are making decisions to optimise value.
+The Principles of Social Value guide organisations in considering social value in decision-making, aiming to optimise value for all stakeholders materially affected by their activities.
+The practice standards help organisations to implement each principle to a point where they are accountable for their activities.

 B Corp certification